To Lie in the Dirt and To Slowly Decay

 Once sweet, soft erosion has rescued our bones.

-So, invisible bodily seems, let me breech thee.
+So, invisible bodily seams, let me breech thee.

 Why stop me indulging the world’s natural way?